nour-developer1/League-of-Legends-Diamond-Ranked-Games/README.md

 # League of Legends — Diamond Ranked Games Analysis

 Comprehensive analytical exploration of high-ranked (Diamond tier) *League of Legends* matches.
-This project focuses on uncovering performance drivers, early-game indicators, and statistical factors that influence match outcomes using structured data analytics and predictive modeling .
+This project focuses on uncovering performance drivers, early-game indicators, and statistical factors that influence match outcomes using structured data analytics and predictive modeling techniques.

 ---